NovaPlays134/Meteor/README.md

 with all options i could recode and didnt leave out bc useless, to risky, isnt even posible anymore with gta itself

-i got permision of the original owner of the script (RulyPancake) and alot credit to him hes a amazing coder so yeah i hope u injoy of what i made--
+i got permision of the original owner of the script (RulyPancake) and alot credit to him hes a amazing coder so yeah i hope u injoy of what i made

+if you have any recommendations that i could add tell me and ill see what i can do i wont leave the script like how it is now this is a begining if you suggest stuff i will add them and the script will get bigger and bigger i will also recode other 2take1 scripts